-Values are from blended Well 57 and raw well values from other wells in area.
+Unregulated contaminant monitoring spanned throughout 2019; the last sampling event occurred in first quarter of 2020 for the East Valley Wells.
+K Values are from blended Well 57 and from Well 59 after granular activated carbon treatment.
 Well 57 is blended on site with Mills water to improve Total Dissolved Solids.